Adding a Higher Assembly Level

 In the 3DCS tab, click DVTI_dcsUpdateModel Update Model.

-Importing a WTX brings in 3DCS data but it does not keep the links to the Creo CAD geometry.
-We must manually relink the 3DCS data to the CAD geometry.
+Importing a Subassembly brings in 3DCS data but it does not keep the links to the Creo CAD geometry.
+We can easily use the Auto Link function to relink the lost links to the CAD.

 Click DVTI_dcsFeatWiz Feature Wizard.
 This will open the Feature Wizard For Final_Assembly dialog.